 All instances of screening should be reported.
-CEDARS will not accept multiple records for a student if each record contains the same support code, as reported in Element V06 - Support Code.
-So if the student has been screened for the same support category more than once, report information on the most recent assessment.
-CEDARS will accept multiple records for a student if each record contains a unique support code.
+CEDARS will accept multiple records for a student if each record contains a unique support code, as reported in Element V06 - Support Code.
+CEDARS will not accept multiple records for a student if each of those records contain the same support code.
+If the student has been screened for the same support category more than once, report information on the most recent assessment.
+If the screening process includes multiple assessments, report the overall outcome of the completed process.

-Only students that have been screened for a support listed in Element V06 - Support Code should be reported in this file.
+File V data is used to learn more about the students screened for state-assigned supports and the interventions they receive.
 This file is not used to determine which students have not been assessed.